Afghan Peace Process 'Dead.' Bolton Fired. As Dust Settles In D.C., What Now?

 Until Saturday, one path, at least, appeared clear: Washington was inching closer to some kind of agreement with the Taliban to end the 18-year conflict in Afghanistan.

-Meanwhile, though his administration was taking a tough official line against Iran, Venezuela, North Korea and Russia — it was sometimes accompanied by a soft semi-official line taken by Trump himself.
+Meanwhile, though his administration was taking a tough official line against Iran, Venezuela, North Korea and Russia — it was sometimes accompanied by a soft semiofficial line taken by Trump himself.

-Then Trump announced Saturday he was canceling a summit he'd planned to convene secretly at Camp David with Afghan government and Taliban leaders, and proclaimed Monday that he considered peace talks to be "dead."
+Then Trump announced Saturday he was canceling a summit he'd planned to convene secretly at Camp David with Afghan government and Taliban leaders, and he proclaimed Monday that he considered peace talks to be "dead."

 That night, Trump talked with national security adviser John Bolton in an exchange that Bolton said resulted in him offering his resignation.
 Trump says he asked Bolton to quit.

-Affect on policy
+Effect on policy

-Bolton became the latest top official to be terminated in a presidential Tweet over a disagreement with the principal, with uncertain consequences for the conduct of a major American policy.
+Bolton became the latest top official to be terminated in a presidential tweet over a disagreement with the principal, with uncertain consequences for the conduct of a major American policy.

 In the past, these kinds of resignations have resulted in pyrrhic victories for those involved.